trax-project/moodle-trax-logs/docs/en/tech.md

 Activity classes are implemented in "TRAX_PLUGIN/classes/activities".

-For events coming from third-party plugins, it is possible to implement custom activity classes in "THIRD_PARTY_PLUGIN/classes/xapi/activities/".
+For events coming from third-party plugins, you can implement custom activity classes in "THIRD_PARTY_PLUGIN/classes/xapi/activities/".